shashichander009/flask-hr-project/README.md

 ### DATABASE SETTING UP

-Create a Postgres Database and replace the link of the config.py folder.
-It should be of the fomrat
+Create a postgres Database and replace the link of SQLALCHEMY_DATABASE_URI in config.py folder.
+It should be of the format

 postgresql://username:password@localhost:5432/db-name